integratedmodelling/im.aries.global/README.md

 These models, like the entirety of the k.LAB infrastructure that runs them, are open source, released under the terms of the Affero General Public License 3.0 or any higher version.

+The intellectual property of this content belongs to the Integrated Modelling Partnership and all individually listed authors.

 # Contact